Below is your observing guide for January and February 2026.

 Other Notable events

 This section contains the details of other astronomical events you can not directly observe.
-It gives details of events that you may find of interest.
+It provides details of events that may interest you.